Seattle University quad and fountain looking north

 Seattle University’s Online Master’s in Criminal Justice program prepares open-minded professionals to become leaders for change, rebuilding a just, humane and anti-racist criminal justice system.

-As one of the best programs for criminal justice, you'll experience:
+As one of the premier programs in criminal justice, you'll benefit from:

 Our Online Criminal Justice Degree at a Glance